 Quantum Sensing

 Measurements of magnetic properties on the atomic scale require a sensor with the intrinsic sensitivity for single spin detection, a size comparable to systems under investigation, and the capability for measurements without strongly influencing the spin properties of the studied systems.
-A prime example for such a quantum sensor is the nitrogen-vacancy (NV) center in diamond.
+We delve into such quantum sensing experiments by exploiting two different techniques, which are electron spin resonance spectroscopy combined with scanning tunneling spectroscopy as well as nitrogen-vacancy (NV) center spectroscopy.
+The activities involving NV-center spectroscopy have moved with A. Singha to the TU Dresden.

 Responsible Scientists